awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.CoreComponents.md

 ## Tables, Items, and Attributes<a name="HowItWorks.CoreComponents.TablesItemsAttributes"></a>

 The following are the basic DynamoDB components:
 + **Tables** – Similar to other database systems, DynamoDB stores data in tables\.
 A *table* is a collection of data\.
-For example, see the example table called *People* that you could use to store personal contact information about friends, family, or anyone else of interest\.
-You could also have a *Cars* table to store information about vehicles that people drive\.
+For example, you could use the following example table called *People* to store personal contact information about friends, family, or anyone else of interest\.
+You also could have a *Cars* table to store information about vehicles that people drive\.
 + **Items** – Each table contains zero or more items\.
 An *item* is a group of attributes that is uniquely identifiable among all of the other items\.
-In a *People* table, each item represents a person\.
-For a *Cars* table, each item represents one vehicle\.
+In the following example table called *People* table, each item represents a person\.
+For a *Cars* table, each item could represent one vehicle\.
 Items in DynamoDB are similar in many ways to rows, records, or tuples in other database systems\.
 In DynamoDB, there is no limit to the number of items you can store in a table\.
 + **Attributes** – Each item is composed of one or more attributes\.
 An *attribute* is a fundamental data element, something that does not need to be broken down any further\.
-For example, an item in a *People* table contains attributes called *PersonID*, *LastName*, *FirstName*, and so on\.
-For a *Department* table, an item might have attributes such as *DepartmentID*, *Name*,*Manager*, and so on\.
+For example, an item in the following example *People* table contains attributes called *PersonID*, *LastName*, *FirstName*, and so on\.
+For a *Department* table, an item could have attributes such as *DepartmentID*, *Name*, *Manager*, and so on\.
 Attributes in DynamoDB are similar in many ways to fields or columns in other database systems\.

-The following diagram shows a table named *People* with some example items and attributes\.
+The following example table called *People* includes some example items and attributes\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/HowItWorksPeople.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)

-Note the following about the *People* table:
+Note the following about the preceding *People* table:
 + Each item in the table has a unique identifier, or primary key, that distinguishes the item from all of the others in the table\.
 In the *People* table, the primary key consists of one attribute \(*PersonID*\)\.
 + Other than the primary key, the *People* table is schemaless, which means that neither the attributes nor their data types need to be defined beforehand\.
 Each item can have its own distinct attributes\.
-+ Most of the attributes are *scalar*, which means that they can have only one value\.
++ Most of the attributes are *scalar*, which means they can have only one value\.
 Strings and numbers are common examples of scalars\.
 + Some of the items have a nested attribute \(*Address*\)\.
 DynamoDB supports nested attributes up to 32 levels deep\.

-The following is another example table named *Music* that you could use to keep track of your music collection\.
+The following is another example table called *Music* that you could use to keep track of your music collection\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/HowItWorksMusic.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)

-Note the following about the *Music* table:
+Note the following about the preceding *Music* table:
 + The primary key for *Music* consists of two attributes \(*Artist* and *SongTitle*\)\.
 Each item in the table must have these two attributes\.
-The combination of *Artist* and *SongTitle* distinguishes each item in the table from all of the others\.
+The combination of *Artist* and *SongTitle* distinguishes each item in the table from all the others\.
 + Other than the primary key, the *Music* table is schemaless, which means that neither the attributes nor their data types need to be defined beforehand\.
 Each item can have its own distinct attributes\.
 + One of the items has a nested attribute \(*PromotionInfo*\), which contains other nested attributes\.
 DynamoDB supports nested attributes up to 32 levels deep\.